vifon/qgal/README.md

 What can to be improved:
 - [ ] server-side image downscaling for the previews
 - [ ] partial/range HTTP requests for audio/video streaming
+- [ ] rotate the previews according to the EXIF data (currently supported only on Firefox)

 Installation
 ------------